 Yes.
-This is our burial place.
-Only one place left.
+It is our burial place.
+Only place for one left.

-It was supposed to be my older brother's, but they buried him at Brothers Capuchins' monastery.
+It was supposed to be for my older brother, but they buried him at Brothers Capuchins monastery.

 They did not even inform us.
 We found out about it by accident.

 In fact, he died for the world a long time ago.

 He was much older than I was.
 And such learned one.